The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: On the correlators at genus zero

-This would be the amplitude coming from $\tilde{t}^n$ and there is already something interesting about the $(\Sigma-1)_{3}$ term here, that we are anticipating.
-This pochhammer is obvious in the case $(\alpha')^3$ but not for $(\alpha')^{(n+3)}$ because of the $(\Sigma-2-n)_n\tilde{t}^n$ in \eqref{formulaBMichele}.
-In practise the amplitude is such that $(\Sigma-2-n)_n$ cancels out.
-This has to be the case as we will motivate better in the next few paragraphs, because of the factorisation properties in \eqref{component_rank1_appe}, i.e.~the anomalous dimension does not depend on the external charges $p_{i=1,2,3,4}$.
+The above cancelation must take place because, as we will motivate better in the next few paragraphs, ~the anomalous dimension from \eqref{component_rank1_appe} cannot depend on the external charges $p_{i=1,2,3,4}$.
 Notice then that there is a nice fine tuning among all the strata in the amplitude going on.
 For example, if we look at the term $\tilde{t}^2$ in the amplitude at $(\alpha')^5$, we find

 By using \eqref{formulaBMichele} the result will now coincide with \eqref{inizio_rankn} for $n=2$.

 The superblock decomposition of \eqref{inizio_rankn} thus leads to

 With the help of \eqref{Dbar_deco1} we obtain,\\[-.1cm]